poppingary/awesome-online-store-springboot-backend/README.md

 ## Project topology
 ![Project topology](project_topology.png)
-- One database will be of OLTP database (Online Transaction Processing System) and other database will be DW (Data Warehouse – DSS)
+- One database is OLTP database (Online Transaction Processing System) and another database is DW (Data Warehouse – DSS).
+- Web application is interfaced with OLTP database.
+- Reporting tool / Analytics tool is interfaced with DW database.
+- There is ETL (Extract, Transform, and Load) database code to load data from OLTP database, transform it matching DW schema design, and then loading it to DW database.
+- There is CDC approach (Change Data Capture) for ETL database routine to implement incremental ETL
+- Use advance database features e.g. External tables, Partitioned Tables, function base indexes, PL/SQL(procedures, functions, packages, triggers, data masking).
+- The online application has robust security features, validations, user self-services (password management by users, security questions & validations).
+- The DW systems use data visualization tool, such as Tableau, ClickView.